wazo-platform/wazo-doc/source/system/dhcp/dhcp.rst

 Configuring DHCP server to serve unknown hosts
 ==============================================

-By default, the XiVO DHCP server serves only known hosts.
+By default, the Wazo DHCP server serves only known hosts.
 That is:

 * either hosts which MAC address prefix (the `OUI
   <http://en.wikipedia.org/wiki/Organizationally_unique_identifier>`_) is known